 A Conditional Expression an expression designed to provide a way to specify alternative data values based on a patient-specific decision criterion.
-It has three additional slots: condition (instance of Criterion), if_true_condition (instance of Expression), and if_false_condition (instance of Expression).
-If the condition slot evaluates to true, then the evaluated
+It has three additional slots: condition (instance of Criterion), if_true_condition (instance of Expression), and if_false_condition (instance of Expression class).
+If the condition slot evaluates to true, then the evaluated if_true_expression is returned.
+If the condition evaluates to false, then the if_false_expression is returned.
+The slots condition and if_true_string are required to have values.

-Figure 21 Subclasses of Criterion
+Figure 19 Subclasses of Criterion